dragonchaser/ipv6watch/README.md

 Configure the database
 ----------------------

-Setup the database of your choice (only postgres and mysql will be supported by this project).
+Setup the database of your choice (we support only postgres and mysql).
 Edit `webfrontend/app/config/parameters.yml` and `client/pydemo/config.cfg` to suit your needs.

 Setup database schema